theo-armour/agenda/0-agenda.md

 * ++
 * plank ~ eating ~ flying drone ~ Interval ~ standing on one foot
 * 2025-03-13 ~ Farnum ~&nbsp;The person who experiences the consequences should make the decision."
-* 2025-03-09 ~ Farnum:&nbsp;Be among the best.
-Pretend you're not.
-Work harder than everyone else.

 <!-- this is a comment -->